SalmanEagle/w-a-r/README.md

 # w-a-r

-w-a-r (Women Advancing Resource): paying people, qualified by their Reddit karma, for job applications via an (decentralized) Ethereum token (smart contract).
+w-a-r (Women Advancing Resource): paying individuals, qualified by their Reddit karma, for job applications via an Ethereum token.

 - Phase 1: